What Actually Happens During A Stroke?

 What Happens During An Ischemic Stroke?

-A blood clot happens when your blood thickens, becoming semisolid inside your arteries.
+A blood clot happens when your blood thickens, becoming semi solid inside your arteries.

 The blood clot can either be an embolus or thrombus.